konfetti-app/konfetti-backend/API.md

 ### Posts

-create a new neighbourhood (user must be admin on system)
+create a new post (user must be admin on system)
 ```
 POST /api/posts/
 ```